geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 ---

 # Overview
+Exploring issues when levels of 'authority of assertion' are lacking or are uncertain

+- Emergence of increasingly fluid, distributed, and fragmented scholarly objects
+- Emergence of persistent identification as a (partial) solution
+- The growing scholarly graph, e.g. 'PID graph'
+- Implications for repositories and the question of 'authority of assertion'
-This paper is to outline a growing problems which is currently inadequately acknowledged in the literature or in the community.
+- Scholars' 'PID literacy' as an impediment to satisfactory scholarly objective description (and ergo discovery) This paper is to outline an emerging problem -- inadequately acknowledged in the literature or in the community.

 ---